-The Chief Executive Officer and the Chief Financial Officer have reviewed the financial statements, Chairman Review and Board of Directors' Report.
+The Chief Executive Officer and the Chief Financial Officer of the company have reviewed the financial statements, the Chairman and Board of Director's Report of the company.
 They acknowledge their responsibility for true and fair presentation of the financial statements, accuracy of reporting, compliance with regulations and applicable accounting standards and establishment and maintenance of internal controls and systems of the company.